-

 Program Description

-Through the five years of this program funded by USAID, World Learning, together with its partners International Republican Institute (IRI) and Centre for Citizenship Education (CCE) undertook a variety of leadership programs, international exchanges, and civic education activities.
+Funded by USAID and World Learning, and together with its partners, the International Republican Institute (IRI) and the Centre for Citizenship Education (CCE), the LEAD Mongolia Program undertook a variety of leadership programs, international exchanges, and civic education activities.

-The LEAD Mongolia Program consisted of three important and interconnected activities, designed to support promising young leaders to work collaboratively to solve the country’s most pressing issues.
+The program consisted of three important and interconnected activities, designed to support promising young leaders to work collaboratively to solve the country’s most pressing issues.
 The program included a U.S.-Mongolia Emerging Leaders Exchange Program with 246 young leaders aged 25 to 40 from different sectors; an international LEAD Alliance, which connected Mongolian emerging leaders with like-minded peers in Bhutan, Kyrgyzstan and Myanmar, and positioned them as regional leaders; and a civic education curriculum development and citizen engagement component with high school students.

 Program Goals